yetissezgin/TestingTinderLikeButton/README.md

 in which I just wanted to illustrate the employment of Selenium, Appium, Cucumber, and Java in testing projects.

-This test is based on some assumptions like the internet and location are on and you have a facebook account before running the test.

-Before running this file,  make sure that your internet and location is on.
+Before running this file,  make sure that your internet and location are on.

 Moreover, you have to modify a few things with regards to devices properties ;